a-gafiyatullin/coolc/docs/ssa/notes/chapter-3.md

 ![Algorithm for computing the dominance frontier of each CFG node](../pics/algorithm-3-2.png)

 The single definition that reaches each use dominates that use.

+A paper ["A Simple, Fast Dominance Algorithm"](../papers/a-simple-fast-dominance-algorithm.pdf) by Keith D. Cooper, Timothy J. Harvey, and Ken Kennedy describes easy to understand and implement algorithms.